 Classic basic form for vines over windows etc. ("high trellis").
-The vertical lead wire often only serves as shoot lead or guidance, the short vertical cables (cable "bridges") which are arranged by the lead wire rope above on the left and on the right offer the plants additional "grip".
-Please notice the tips used for choosing a suitable style at: Climbing Plants.
+The vertical lead wire often only serves as shoot lead or guidance; the short vertical cables (cable "bridges") which are arranged by the lead wire rope above on the left and right offer the plants additional "grip."
+Please refer to the guidelines for choosing a suitable style in the section on Climbing Plants.

 Order as a kit: Parts list, information and assembly tips

 Height x breadth: max. approx. 3.7 m x 6 m (with a heavy/massive kit 4.7 m x 7.2 m).
 Distance between the three cables: approx. 20 -35 cm, view also below at "shoot guidance".
 Base approx. 0.5, 1.2 m over the ground.
 Please use the indications for the choice of a suitable style at the section climbing plants.
 With more rope, mounts, and cross clamps the basic form can be extended, even up to 4 or 5 parallel cables, then about every 1.5 m (1.8 m) intermediate holder are set or (above) "bridges" are formed with cross clamps.
 Please inquire if necessary.

 Installation: is carried out as pointed out on the graphics, also check the installation tips (above).